gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Yes!
 Oh,
-Central thinks it is being clever, bringing her and those like her here for storage, but we will be more clever still.
+Consensus thinks it is being clever, bringing her and those like her here for storage, but we will be more clever still.
 *We* will free her,